Satisfaction (Eve song)

 "Satisfaction" is a hip-hop song by American rapper-songwriter Eve, released on February 25, 2003, as the second and final single from the album, Eve-Olution (2002).
 Co-produced by Dr. Dre and his then-protégé Mike Elizondo, it was one of the last songs that Eve added to the final track listing of her album.

 The song was moderately successful in the United States, reaching number 27 and 22 on the Billboard Hot 100 and R&B/Hip-Hop Songs chart, respectively.
 It was less commercially successful outside of the US, peaking at number 87 in the Netherlands, number 60 in France and number 50 in Belgium (Flanders).
 However, the single did fare better in the United Kingdom, where it debuted at and peaked at number 20.
 It received favorable reviews from most music critics and a nomination for Best Female Rap Solo Performance at the 45th Annual Grammy Awards.
 However, it lost to Missy Elliott's "Scream."
 The music video for the song was filmed in her home-state of Pennsylvania.

 Background

 "Satisfaction" was one of the last songs that Eve added to the album.
 About the recording of the song, Eve told MTV, "I actually was getting ready to walk out the studio.
 I had a headache, I was stressed out.
 I just was like ... working with Dre ... me and Dre got this love/hate relationship.
 Every time I write a song [for him], it's the hardest song I wrote.
 Like 'Blow Your Mind'; it just was drama."
 The song was originally recorded for Scorpion, but however, did not make the album because she already had two songs produced by Dr. Dre.
 She said, "We decided to put it on this album and it fit in perfectly."
+Eve said that Dre made her redo her bars as many times as everybody else: “For me, it was the word ‘block’ on ‘Satisfaction’”, Eve almost shudders.
+“I was like, I’m saying ‘block’.
+I can hear myself saying it.
+Everybody else can hear it.
+And he was like, ‘You’re not saying it the way I need you to say it’.
+And as soon as I got it, I heard what he heard.
+And that’s what makes him great.
+Because it was so simple but so pivotal to how this next part worked.
+I was like, “How the hell did you hear that?’
+But yeah, I think I did it 25 times”.